Relationship

 What does it mean if I dream about a missing person repeatedly?

-Repeated dreams about a missing person may suggest that unresolved feelings or concerns regarding that individual need to be addressed in your waking life.
+Recurring dreams about a missing person often highlight ongoing emotional themes or unresolved feelings that need to be addressed in waking life.

 A relationship dream can stay with you